-After knowing the hedging understanding, the next step is to apply the right kind of strategy.
-You need to know, hedging strategy consists of various types, there is one pair hedging, hedging correlation pair, and so forth.
-Each type has advantages and disadvantages that can be tailored to your understanding and risk tolerance.
+After knowing the meaning of hedging, the next step is to apply the right strategy.
+You need to know, hedging strategies consist of various types.
+There is one pair of hedges, pairs of correlation hedges, and so on.
+Each type has advantages and disadvantages that can be adjusted to your risk tolerance.

-For example, hedging a pair can be done more easily, because you do not need to look for correlation, perform additional analysis for the other pair, or anticipate the spread difference between the pair.
-However, the tendency to be locked in a ‘breakeven position’ will be greater, and there are some brokers that limit the freedom of one pair hedging.
+For example, partner hedging can be done more easily.
+That’s because you don’t need to look for correlations, do additional analysis for other pairs.
+Or anticipate the difference in spread between partners.
+However, the tendency to become a “break-even position” will be greater.
+And of course there are several brokers that limit the freedom of a hedging partner.

-On the other hand, coupled correlation hedging can be a solution to the limitations imposed by broker policies.
-In addition, you can get a larger hedging difference.
-However, the way pair heading correlation is more complicated than one pair hedging, because you need to find the best correlation, perform analysis in (at least) two pairs, and be able to overcome the risk of spread and swap gaps between the two pairs.
+On the other hand, coupled hedging correlations can be a solution to restrictions imposed by brokerage policies.
+In addition, you can get a greater difference in hedging.
+However, the pairing method is more complicated than one hedge pair.
+That’s because you need to find the best correlation, analyze in (at least) two pairs.
+And this can overcome spread risk and exchange gaps between the two partners.

-The use of the right type of hedging strategy is very important, because you will not get any results if you impose a hedging way that does not fit your understanding.
+The use of the right type of hedging strategy is very important.
+Yes, that is because you will not get any results if you impose a hedge.

 5. Broker Support